patofloyd/mytodolista/README.md

-This was a ToDo list that I did to show what I could do to get my first internship.
+This was a ToDo list that I did to show my capacities, to get my first internship.

 # mytodolist